The Organizational Development Muse

 We would like to invite all interested persons to the 2018 Stewardship Summit

 A recent privilege to work with an organization trying to move their strategic efforts forward resulted in the following note when we sent them the tightly distilled, one-page version of their plan (excerpted and adapted to the purposes of this blog post):

 Topics: process consulting, executive coaching, leadership development, Mark L. Vincent, Design Group International, deep transformation, CEO peer-based advising,, peer-based executive teams, Executive peer-based advising, executive learning

 My family story is one of holding our household together through my wife's long battle with leiomyosarcoma.
 Eighteen occurrences in sixteen years is a lot for anyone.
 We've made it this far, raising our children and now enjoying being grandparents, while building Design Group International, completing research projects related to graduate education, and finding ways to enjoy life, however constricted it might feel.

-Topics: process design, Art of Agreement, peer-based consulting teams, Mark L. Vincent, Design Group International, organizational wisdom, organizational decision making, Executive Development, executive leader development, Executive peer-based advising
+Topics: process design, Art of Agreement, executive leadership, peer-based consulting teams, Mark L. Vincent, Design Group International, organizational wisdom, organizational decision making, Executive Development, Executive peer-based advising

 Last summer we announced we were stepping deeply into CEO peer-based advising.
 We now have a couple up and running in Eastern Wisconsin:

 1. Leader2Leader -- a 9 a.m.-1 p.m. option for nonprofit and ministry CEOs